-A graduate of Endicott College (AA) and Emerson College (BA), she spent the early part of her career as a journalist and editor.
-She served as the Boston editor of Panorama and Playbill Magazines.
-From there she moved on to become the Executive Editor of the Crosby-Vandenburg Group/Jubilee Publications where she was instrumental in creating the editorial for several special interest publications, including: CityGuide, TheatreBill, The Boston Restaurant Guide, Settlin’In (a residential guide to living in Massachusetts), The New England Real Estate Directory (a guide to commercial office space)and Premiere—the magazine that re-opened the Wang Center.
+A graduate of Endicott College (AA) and Emerson College (BA), she spent the early part of her career as a journalist and editor at The Hartford Times and Essex County Newspapers.
+She served as the Boston editor of Panorama and Playbill Magazines and from there moved on to become the Executive Editor of the Crosby-Vandenburg Group/Jubilee Publications where she was instrumental in creating the editorial for several special interest publications, including: CityGuide, TheatreBill, The Boston Restaurant Guide, Settlin’In (a residential guide to living in Massachusetts), The New England Real Estate Directory (a guide to commercial office space)and Premiere—the magazine that re-opened the Wang Center.
 In addition, she managed and created editorial for numerous Cable Television Guides nationwide, Dimension and ViewerGuide, among them.
 During this period was a regular guest on local live talk radio shows in Boston promoting living and dining in the city.

 Earlier book releases

 Fall 2007 Releases: Packager and co-author, Creative Publishing International:

 --The Wild Fish Cookbook: Recipes from North America’s Top Fishing Lodges

 --The Wild Game Cookbook.
 Recipes from North America’s Top Hunting Lodges